Homecoming: Smaller school homecomings

 While most schools schedule their homecoming activities around football, smaller schools that do not have a football team may plan the annual event at another time of the year.
 In these instances, basketball, ice hockey or soccer serves as the "big boy game" for students and alumni.
 Often in smaller towns with smaller populations, the parade is omitted.
 The University of Southern Maine, which has no football team, organized homecoming celebrations around other sports.
 In 2024, the school became the focus of homecoming events when it hosted a men's ice hockey blue-gold showdown and a hockey game on homecoming weekend.

 At schools without athletic programs, the centerpiece event is usually a banquet, where alumni are recognized.
 This format is also used for alumni events of high schools that have either closed or consolidated with other high schools; the high school classes continue to meet and celebrate their years at their now-defunct alma mater.
 In 2024, Lafayette College held an annual alumni banquet for the men's hockey program and hosted many alumni games to keep alumni connected and traditions alive.
 In other cases, alumni of closed schools will participate in the consolidated school's homecoming, where special recognition is often given to alumni of the once-separate schools.

 Courtwarming

 In some parts of the United States, high school basketball has gained a homecoming celebration of its own.
 Often referred to as "court warming" or "winter homecoming", but also referred "hoopcoming", "coronation", "snowcoming", "Colors Day", it usually includes rallies, dress-up days, special dinners, king and queen coronations, and other winter-friendly activities typically associated with football homecoming.

 Canada

 Canadian homecoming weekends are less common than in the United States, but do take place in some areas.

-In Newfoundland and Labrador, communities have a "Come Home Year" where people who have moved away from their town come back from across Canada.
-In 2000, there was a provincial "Come Home Year", where many people came back to visit their various communities.